Online Sorting and Translational Packing of Convex Polygons: Introduction

 \subsection{Relation to previous work on packing}

 The literature on online packing problems is vast.
 See the surveys of Christensen, Khan, Pokutta, and Tetali~\cite{CHRISTENSEN201763}, Epstein and van Stee~\cite{epstein2018multidimensional}, van Stee~\cite{DBLP:journals/sigact/Stee12,DBLP:journals/sigact/Stee15}, and Csirik and Woeginger~\cite{Csirik1998} for an overview.
-Below we survey the most important results for each of the types of packing problems mentioned in \cref{thm:PackingMasterThm}.
+Below we survey the most important results related to the packing problems studied in this paper.
 Let us highlight that when the pieces are restricted to axis-parallel rectangles, there are online algorithms with constant competitive ratios solving all the problems of \cref{thm:PackingMasterThm}.

 \paragraph{Strip packing.} In strip packing, we have a horizontal strip of height $1$ bounded by a vertical segment to the left but unbounded to the right.
 The goal is to place the pieces in the strip so as to minimize the length of the part of the strip that has been used.
-Milenkovich~\cite{milenkovic1996translational} and Milenkovich and Daniels~\cite{milenkovich1999translational} described exact algorithms for offline strip packing where the pieces are simple or convex polygons.
+Milenkovich~\cite{DBLP:conf/stoc/Milenkovic96,DBLP:journals/algorithmica/Milenkovic97} and Daniels and Milenkovich~\cite{milenkovich1999translational,DBLP:journals/algorithmica/DanielsM97} described exact and approximation algorithms for offline strip packing where the pieces are simple or convex polygons.

 Baker and Schwarz~\cite{baker1983shelf} described the first algorithms for online strip packing of rectangular pieces.
-The FFS (First Fit Shelf) algorithm has a competitive ratio of 6.99 under the assumption that the height of each rectangle is at most $1$.
-Ye, Han, and Zang~\cite{YeOnlineStrip} improved the algorithm and obtained a competitive ratio of $\nicefrac{7}{2}+\sqrt{10}\approx6.6623$ without the restriction on rectangle heights.
+The FFS (First Fit Shelf) algorithm has a competitive ratio of $6.99$ under the assumption that the width of each rectangle is at most $1$.
+Ye, Han, and Zang~\cite{YeOnlineStrip} improved the algorithm and obtained a competitive ratio of $\nicefrac{7}{2}+\sqrt{10}\approx 6.6623$ without the restriction on rectangle heights.
 Restricting the attention to large instances, FFS has an asymptotic competitive ratio that can be made arbitrarily close to $1.7$.
 Csirik and Woeginger~\cite{Csirik1997shelf} described an improved algorithm with an asymptotic competitive ratio arbitrarily close to $h_\infty\approx 1.69103$.
 This was later improved to $1.58889$ by Han, Iwama, Ye, and Zhang~\cite{han2007strip}.
 In contrast, we show that when the pieces are convex polygons, then no competitive algorithm exists (\cref{thm:PackingMasterThm}~\ref{MP:a}).

 \paragraph{Bin packing.} In bin packing, we have an unbounded supply of identical containers, and the goal is to pack the pieces into as few containers as possible.
 As mentioned, online bin packing problems have been studied since the early 1970s~\cite{Fiat1998}.
 Many papers have been devoted to the study of online translational bin packing axis-parallel rectangular pieces into unit square bins.
 In long sequences of papers, the upper bound on the asymptotic competitive ratio for this problem has been decreased from $3.25$ to $2.5545$ and the lower bound has been increased from $1.6$ to $1.907$~\cite{han2011new}.
 In this paper, we show that when packing convex polygons instead of axis-parallel rectangles, there is no competitive algorithm (\cref{thm:PackingMasterThm}~\ref{MP:b}).